scrapinghub/web-poet/docs/page-objects/index.rst

-Then, provided your page object class code is imported (see :func:`~web_poet.rules.consume_modules`), your :ref:`framework <frameworks>` can build the output item after you provide the required input, such as the target URL and the desired :ref:`output item class <items>`, as :ref:`shown in the tutorial <tutorial-create-page-object>`.
+Then, provided your page object class code is imported (see :func:`~web_poet.rules.consume_modules`), your :ref:`framework <frameworks>` can build the output item after you provide the target URL and the desired :ref:`output item class <items>`, as :ref:`shown in the tutorial
+<tutorial-create-page-object>`.

 Your framework chooses the right page object class based on your input parameters, downloads the required data, builds a page object, and calls the